withaspirit/Elevator-Simulation/README.md

     * Added serviceDirection to Elevator to distinguish between the direction the Elevator is moving (i.e. ElevatorMotor's direction) and what direction the Elevator is servicing requests in.

-    * Created Client/Server scheme similar to Assignment 2 and 3 of this class.
+    * Created Client/Server scheme like Assignment 2 and 3 of this class.
 MessageTransfer class holds DatagramSockets and a Queue of datagramPackets.

     * The Client and IntermediateHost class each have a MessageTransfer.
 ElevatorSubsystem and FloorSubsystem, and Scheduler interact with the two classes each.

     * For UDP data transfer, there are two Scheduler threads, one for sending messages from FloorSubsystem to ElevatorSubsytem, and another for vice-versa.
 Both FloorSubsystem and ElevatorSubsystem are still threads.
 Elevators are also threads.

     * The Client systems either request data or send data.
 FloorSubsystem's client requests and receives data from ElevatorToFloorHost.
 It sends data to FloorToElevatorHost.
 ElevatorSubystem requests and receives data from FloorToElevatorHost.
 It sends data to ElevatorToFloorHost.

     * To see output in the console, or to see how many times the elevator moves, search "moved"

     * MessageTransfer is the class that wraps the methods to handle packets for UDP communication, such as sending, receiving, queueing, decoding/encoding and printing the results of each message transfer.

     * To solve the deadlock issues from Iteration 2, sending and receiving with the BoundedBuffer was changed from a busy-waiting scheme to an infinite loop checking a conditional statement.
 Although this prevents deadlock and allows the program to run successfully, it also causes considerable lag.

     * To fix size issues with BoundedBuffer, an unbounded list was implemented - ConcurrentLinkedDeque, essentially an UnboundedBuffer.